Occupational Safety and Health Management

 External Recognition

-For five years in a row, from 2019 to 2023, Canon Inc. was selected as a “Health & Productivity Stock” under a scheme administered jointly by the Japanese Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE).
-In addition, Canon has been certified for seven years in a row in the Large Organization category of the “White 500” Health & Productivity scheme jointly administered by METI and Nippon Kenko Kaigi.
+For five years in a row to 2023, Canon Inc. was selected as a “Health & Productivity Stock” under a scheme administered jointly by the Japanese Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE).
+In addition, in 2024, Canon has been certified for eight years in a row in the Large Organization category of the “White 500” Health & Productivity scheme jointly administered by METI and Nippon Kenko Kaigi.
 Our progressive health management approach, which is based on the “Health First” principle to which we have adhered since Canon’s earliest days, has received external recognition in these ways.